Everything You Need to Know about Online Divorce Mediation in Arizona

-A legal annulment is a rare alternative to the dissolution of marriage in Arizona.
+A legal annulment is a rare alternative to dissolution of marriage in Arizona.
 An annulment is only available if some factor makes the marriage invalid.
 In Arizona, voidable marriages include, but are not limited to, marriages:

 - Without a valid marriage license

-- Involve underage spouse
+- Involving an underage spouse

-- Are fraudulent
+- That are fraudulent

-- Involve threats or coercion
+- Involving threats or coercion